readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

 Read the Docs tutorial
 ----------------------

 #.
-What is Read the Docs
+The Read the Docs way
 #.
 Getting started

    #.
 Preparing our project on GitHub